-- After starting Cytoscape load the downloaded network file galFiltered.sif by clicking File > Import > Network > File.... - By default, the "Prefuse Force Directed Layout" is applied to organize the layout of the nodes. - Cytoscape should now look similar to this:
+- After starting Cytoscape load the downloaded network file galFiltered.sif by clicking File > Import > Network from File.... - By default, the "Prefuse Force Directed Layout" is applied to organize the layout of the nodes. - Cytoscape should now look similar to the following figure: